-As we celebrate our bicentennial – 200 years since Sir Stamford Raffles arrived on our shores – we remember how the founder of modern Singapore opened the door for missionaries to our nation, marking the beginnings of the Christian faith here.
+It’s been 200 years since Sir Stamford Raffles arrived on our shores.
+When we celebrated our bicentennial in 2019, we remembered how the founder of modern Singapore opened the door for missionaries to our nation, marking the beginnings of the Christian faith here.

-In an interview earlier this year, we asked Joseph Chean, national director of missions agency YWAM Singapore, on his thoughts for Singapore in 2019.
+In an interview last year, we asked Joseph Chean, national director of missions agency YWAM Singapore, on his thoughts for Singapore in 2019.

 He mentioned the contributions of foreign missionaries towards Singapore’s history:

 “We were unreached, we were broken, we were poor, and nobody even knew that we existed.
 But God found us and God brought people to come.

 “And when they came, their gospel was not just a churchy gospel, their gospel was a social gospel because they met the needs of our community.
 One of the most significant things that they created were schools!”